KDE/kde-builder/README.md

 ## Prerequisites

-This project targets Python version 3.11.
-But can be used with Python 3.10 or Python 3.12.
+This project targets Python version 3.11 or newer.

 Install Python (assuming you want to use Python 3.11):